prerit-18/Drop-Out-Prediction-and-Counseling-System/README.md

-# 🎓 AI-Based Student Dropout Prediction & Counseling System
+# 🎓 AI-Based Student Dropout Prediction & Counseling Systemm

 A comprehensive system that combines Streamlit dashboards with Flask API for student dropout prediction and counseling managementt.